sidestream-tech/unified-auctions-ui/bot-twitter/README.md

 - `REFETCH_INTERVAL`: (optional, default 60 seconds) – interval between auction fetching requests
 - `FRONTEND_ORIGIN`: (required) An origin to which the bot will redirect users (valid
   example: `https://auctions.makerdao.network`)
-- `KEEPER_*` variables - a set of set for the keeper
+- `KEEPER_*`: (optional) set of env variables to enable keeper bot:
     - `KEEPER_WALLET_PRIVATE_KEY`: (required) The wallet private key (https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key)
-    - `KEEPER_MIN_PROFIT_DAI`: (required) The minimum amount of DAI an auction must yield before the keeper automatically bids on it
+    - `KEEPER_MINIMUM_NET_PROFIT_DAI`: (required) The minimum amount of DAI an auction must yield (substracted the transaction fees) before the keeper automatically bids on it.
+Can be negative if one is willing to spend to keep
-- `TWITTER_*`: variables (optional for dev environment) – a set of secrets from twitter developer account with `OAuth 1.0a` `Elevated` access and `Read and Write` permissions:
+- `TWITTER_*`: (optional) set of env variables to enable twitter bot.
+Created via twitter developer account with `OAuth 1.0a` `Elevated` access and `Read and Write` permissions:
     - `TWITTER_API_KEY`: (required)
     - `TWITTER_API_SECRET`: (required)